 HCA Healthcare colleagues may accept gifts with a total value of \$75.00 or less in any one year from any individual or organization who has a business relationship with HCA Healthcare.
 For purposes of this paragraph, physicians practicing in HCA Healthcare facilities are considered to have such a relationship.
-Perishable or consumable gifts given to a department or group are not subject to a specific dollar limitation; however, such gifts may not be received from the same business associate more than six times per year.
+Perishable or consumable gifts given to a department or group are not subject to any specific limitation.
 HCA Healthcare colleagues may accept gift certificates, but may never accept cash or financial instruments (e.g., checks, stocks).
 Finally, under no circumstances may an HCA Healthcare colleague solicit a gift.